crn565/DSUAL/README.md

 Precisely, we can see more clearly the configuration of all the necessary files for the new converters, as well as the required directory structure.
 ![](./images/image2.png)

-Let's take a look at the contents of these files, for which, let's start by looking at the file *building1. yaml,* whose content we can see in the list in *yaml* format that, according to the converter, in this case ualm5, we will locate in the route "*C:\C:\Usersersuario\anaconda3\envs\\nilmtk-env\Librium\site-packages\nilmtk\dataset_converters\ualm5\metadata\building1. yam)*," where in this case the 5 devices plus the aggregate (all of type oZm v1), and the name of the electrical devices to which they are connected are configured.Let's take a look at the contents of these files, for which, let's start by looking at the file *building1. yaml,* whose content we can see in the list in *yaml* format that, according to the converter, in this case ualm5, we will locate in the route "*C:\C:\Usersersuario\anaconda3\envs\\nilmtk-env\Librium\site-packages\nilmtk\dataset_converters\ualm5\metadata\building1. yam)*," where in this case the 5 devices plus the aggregate (all of type oZm v1), and the name of the electrical devices to which they are connected are configured.
+Let's take a look at the contents of these files, for which, let's start by looking at the file *building1. yaml,* whose content we can see in the list in *yaml* format that, according to the converter, in this case ualm5, we will locate in the route "*C:\C:\Usersersuario\anaconda3\envs\\nilmtk-env\Librium\site-packages\nilmtk\dataset_converters\ualm5\metadata\building1. yam)*," where in this case the 5 devices plus the aggregate (all of type oZm v1), and the name of the electrical devices to which they are connected are configured.

 ![](./images/image3.png)